Pipe relining at Johannesburg Post Office Building

 The second issue was that this section of sewer line has a large amount of other services (electric cables, fibre optic cables, water pipes and other unknown services) running above the sewer line.
 An attempt to replace this line would definitely result in other services been hit and damaged.
 This could not be excavated.

-Solution: The contractors doing the plumbing work called Nu Flow to assist in relining the section of pipe that was irreplaceable.
+The contractors doing the plumbing work called Nu Flow to assist in relining the section of pipe that was irreplaceable.

 The project presented a few challenges: The distance between manholes was very far with multiple 90 degree bends in the pipe line.